Westminster School (Connecticut)

-The Westminster School is a private, coeducational college-preparatory, boarding and day school located in Simsbury, Connecticut, United States, accepting around 20% of applicants.
+The Westminster School is a private, coeducational college-preparatory, boarding and day school located in Simsbury, Connecticut, United States.
+It accepts around 20% of applicants.
 The total student population is approximately 400, and includes pupils from 25 US states and 30 countries.
-It is also a member of the Founders League, an athletic league comprising ten college preparatory boarding schools in Connecticut and one in New York.
+It is a member of the Founders League, an athletic league comprising ten college preparatory boarding schools in Connecticut and one in New York.

 History

 Gund House, on the campus of Westminster School, is a student and faculty residence.

 Westminster School was founded in 1888 as a boys' school by William Lee Cushing, a graduate of Yale University.

 Girls were first admitted to the school in 1971.

 Like many boarding schools, Westminster faced difficult times in the 1970s as it competed for a shrinking pool of boarding students.

-When Donald Werner retired in 1993, after serving as Headmaster for 21 years, he was succeeded by Graham Cole.
+When Donald Werner retired in 1993, after serving as headmaster for 21 years, he was succeeded by Graham Cole.